cwarden45/DTC_Scripts/My_Veritas_WGS/Genos_Exome/README.md

 *Step #1*) If you have not done so already, you'll need to have downloaded a copy of the hg19 reference genome in FASTA format.
 Please see the main  [My_Veritas_WGS](https://github.com/cwarden45/DNAseq_templates/edit/master/My_Veritas_WGS) README with some additional information about setting up Docker.

 *Step #2*) If you have downloaded the appropriate .bed file, you can create the interval list (which also creates the .dict file for the refernece, if it doesn't already exist) by running `python create_interval_file.py --input=targets.bed --ouput=targets.interval_list --ref=hg19.fa`.
-If running the script within the downloaded folder, after the Veritas WGS scripts, the RefSeq gene interval list would be created with the command `python create_interval_file.py --input=RefSeq_genes_CDS.bed --output=RefSeq_genes_CDS.interval_list --ref=../hg19.fasta`
+If running the script within the downloaded folder, after the Veritas WGS scripts, the RefSeq gene interval list would be created with the command `python create_interval_file.py --input=RefSeq_genes_CDS.bed --output=RefSeq_genes_CDS.interval_list --ref=../hg19.karyotype.fasta`

+Please note that reference should be karyotpe-ordered (starting with chrM), to match provided alignment reference (or if using GATK functions on a new alignment from the .fasta files).

 You can type `python create_interval_file.py --help` for more information.